3 Day Kibale Chimpanzee Trekking Safari

 Meal plan: Dinner

-Day 2: Kibale Chimpanzee tracking and Bigodi Swamp walk
+Day 2: Kibale Chimpanzee trekking and Bigodi Swamp walk

 You will have an early morning breakfast and we set off to track the chimps in the Kibale Forest National Park.
 This forest is reputed for of having the greatest variety and highest concentration of primates in East Africa.
 Chimpanzee trekking starts at 8.00 am and takes half a day.
 Other primates you are bound to see swinging on trees in the dense forest include the phoestes, Red-Colobuses, Red-tailed and grey cheeked Mangabeys and others.

 You will also see various species of birds, butterflies and many small insects.
 The Kibale chimpanzee tracking guide will provide detailed explanations on the primates, and all the forest’s fauna and flora to ensure that your walk is informative and enjoyable.
-You will return to your lodge for lunch after which you will go for an optional community walk in the Bigodi wetland.
+After, return to your lodge for lunch after which you will go for an optional community walk in the Bigodi wetland.
 The wetland is renowned for its rich variety of rare plants and diversity of birdlife including the rare shoebill stock.
-You will after the walk return to your lodge for dinner and overnight.
+Thereafter return to your lodge for dinner and overnight.